mpv-player/mpv/DOCS/man/en/options.rst

     Also see ``--really-quiet`` and ``--msglevel``.

 ``--quvi-fetch-subtitles=<yes|no>``
     Toggles fetching of subtitles from streaming sites with libquvi.
+Disabled by default, because it's unreliable and slow.
+Note that when enabled, subtitles will always be fetched, even if subtitles are explicitly disabled with ``--no-sub`` (because you might want to enable subtitles at runtime).

-    Supported in libquvi 0.9.x.
+    Supported when using libquvi 0.9.x.

-    Enabled by default

 ``--quvi-format=<best|default|...>``
     Video format/quality that is directly passed to libquvi (default: ``best``).